 - Using your television menu (refer to your owner's manual), set your antenna to CABLE or CATV and choose autoprogram channel scanning, if available.
 Refer to your cable television manual for information on supplies and hook-up options.

-Residents of 230 Sullivan Street and 130 MacDougal Street may personally contract with an outside provider for cable TV service.
+Residents of 130 MacDougal Street may personally contract with an outside provider for cable TV service.

 All residents/visitors must check-out by 10:00 a.m. on the date you have contracted to depart.
 If you wish to depart at another time or date, please come to the Office of Residential Life in Mercer during business hours to inquire if a special arrangement may be accommodated.